markbetters/ozp-backend/README.md

 should live with its nested resource.

 ### Model Access and Caching
-`model_access.py` files should be used to encapsulate database queries.
+`model_access.py` files should be used to encapsulate database queries and business logic.
 When reasonable, methods in these files should support a cache:
 ```
 data = cache.get('stuff')
 if data is None: